remidej/remi.space/content/blog/how-i-rebooted-my-blog/index.md

 description: "The story, motivation and inspiration behind remi.space v4.0"
 ---

-In 2015 my bother called me
+In `2015-04-23` my bother called me

 >My domain registrar is offering me a free *.space* domain.
 Do you want it?

 I was 15 and didn't know what to do with it, but I thought I'd figure that out along the way.
-So I booked remi.space, and built my first personal portfolio, despite having no projects to showcase.
+So **I booked remi.space**, and built my first personal portfolio, despite having no projects to showcase.

+## The 2020 reboot was the greatest thing

 I had many sources of inspiration: